mukeshdreddy/Terraform_ALB_TG/README.md

 Terraform apply --> Changes will be appiled.

-Terraform destory --> On the Testing process I've Iomported the Subnets to the Terraform Script.
+Terraform destory --> On the Testing process I haven't Imported the Subnets to the Terraform Script.
 For the changes when I appy
                       Terraform destroy subnet and Vpc Id changes has been noticed and agian have to add the new ID's in Terraform Script.